 In some ways, recalling Abraham makes sense if you have adopted the attitude of ‘he can’t be any worse than Morata’ but that wouldn’t be taking into account the bigger picture.
 Right now, the 21-year-old needs to be the main man leading the line and, given how big Villa are as a club and how their season is shaping up, Abraham could be about to undergo the biggest education of his career.
 Recalling him could well stunt his development and rob him of his coming of age season.

 Even without a proven goalscorer, Chelsea have managed to so far outscore Liverpool and Tottenham so there isn’t a massive need to rush Abraham back to London.
-This didn’t ever look or feel like the season Chelsea would win the league and at 109/1 on the Betfair Premier League odds, it doesn’t look like the Blues will be adding a 6th Premier League crown to the trophy cabinet.

 11’: ⚽️ Tammy Abraham